nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 1. On the **Management** menu, select **Keys and Certificates**.

+2. Show more details about a token by clicking the caret next to the token name.

-2. Make sure that a key device containing the signing key and the signing certificate is connected to the security server.
+3. Make sure that a key device containing the signing key and the signing certificate is connected to the security server.
 The device and the keys and certificates stored on the device must be displayed in the **Keys and Certificates** view.

-3. To log in to the security token, click **Enter PIN** on the token’s row in the table and enter the PIN.
+4. To log in to the security token, click **Enter PIN** on the token’s row in the table and enter the PIN.
 Once the correct PIN is entered, the **Enter PIN** button changes to **Logout**.

-4. Click the **Import** button on the row of the certificate.
+5. Click the **Import** button on the row of the certificate.
 By default, the certificate is imported in the "Registered" state.

 ### 3.2 Configuring the Authentication Key and Certificate for the Security Server